 Place cards make your dinner party extra spiffy and fully qualify you to use the word “tablescape” when you brag about it later.
-Our tutorial gives you two designs: one that is photo-based and one that is graphics-based.
+Our tutorial gives you two designs: one based in our photo editor and one done in the graphic Design tool.

 Make graphic place cards using Swatches in Collage